Scholarships 2016 - 2017

 The University of Great Falls is committed to providing an affordable, private college experience of exceptional value.
 A variety of scholarships recognizing academic achievement and talent are available.
-Individual family circumstances will be considered to create a customized financial assistance package, which will include any federal grants or loans for which students may be eligible.

 Academic Merit Scholarships

 Students are automatically considered for academic merit scholarships as part of the admission process and are notified of their award level as part of acceptance to the University.
 Amounts are based on each student’s academic performance in high school.
 Transfer students may also be awarded academic merit scholarships.
 Awards are renewable each year through graduation as long as full time status and satisfactory academic progress are maintained.

 UGF Scholars and Catholic High School Scholars may be awarded $16,000 to full tuition.
 Separate application is required and includes an essay and campus interview.
 Full time enrollment, participation in campus activities, on-campus residency and satisfactory academic progress are required to maintain the award through graduation.

 Eligibility: Students with GPA of 3.5 or better, or an ACT composite score of 25 or better or SAT combined Critical Reading, Math and Writing score of 1680 or better may apply.